strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Cruise Control gets the current state and configuration of the Kafka cluster from Zookeeper.
 For estimating partition load, monitoring cluster state, and triggering partition reassignments, Cruise Control needs to be able communicate with Zookeeper directly.
 Communication between Zookeeper and all other Strimzi components is always encrypted and authenticated using TLS.
-This preventsCruise Control making a non-TLS connection  to Zookeeper.
+This prevents Cruise Control making a non-TLS connection  to Zookeeper.
 However, using a hack by Jakub Scholz, you can get around this requirement by creating a Kubernetes service which reuses Strimzi certificates to pipe unencrypted and unauthenticated traffic to Zookeeper.
 This allows Cruise Control to communicate with Zookeeper without the need of proper authorization and encryption configuration via Java system properties or Stunnel sidecars.

 ```